voidfill/Glasscord/README.md

   Keep in mind that Glasscord may work with other CSS loaders and client mods too.

   After you installed the CSS loader properly, you can continue following this guide.

-  If you installed EnhancedDiscord, you MUST install our custom `css_loader.js` (you can find it on the repository) into your `EnhancedDiscord/plugins` folder by overriding the stock one.
 - Look in the Releases section for the latest released version of Glasscord.
 Download the `glasscord.asar` file from there.
 - Locate your Discord Desktop Core module folder.
 In the respective file paths, `x.x.x` corresponds to the version number.
   - On Windows, it is `%AppData%\discord\x.x.x\modules\discord_desktop_core\`